Find answers to frequently asked questions about paying your tuition.

 If you are using a Visa check card and the card was declined, you may want to call your bank to verify the limit the bank sets on these transactions.

-If you do not pay your account balance by the due date, you may be disenrolled from your classes and lose eligibility for other services, such as receipt of transcripts and diplomas.
+If you do not pay your account balance by the due date, you may be disenrolled from your classes and lose eligibility for other services, such as receipt of diplomas.

 Per State of Maryland regulations, unpaid accounts are generally considered delinquent at 90 days past due.
 At that time, an unpaid account is eligible for transfer to the State of Maryland Central Collection Unit.